|Midwest Golf House and the Three-Hole Sunshine Course are the CDGA's home|

 - TOURNAMENT PROGRAM - This season, the CDGA will sponsor and conduct more than 50 championships for amateur golfers - high and low handicappers, juniors, seniors, men and women.
 These include, but are not limited to, the CDGA Amateur, Illinois State Amateur, Illinois State Mid-Amateur, Illinois State Senior Amateur, Better Ball of Pairs series, as well as regional qualifying rounds for USGA championships.
 For a tournament schedule, click here.

-- THREE-HOLE SUNSHINE COURSE - The Three-Hole Sunshine Course at Midwest Golf House is designed to service the CDGA, Sunshine Through Golf Foundation and all allied golf associations.
+- THREE-HOLE SUNSHINE COURSE - The Three-Hole Sunshine Course at Midwest Golf House is designed to service the CDGA, CDGA Foundation and all allied golf associations.
 The Sunshine Course is located in the Midwest Golf House Complex on eight acres of land across the street from Cog Hill Golf & Country Club.
-The Sunshine Course, built in May 2002, services the CDGA through the Sunshine Through Golf Foundation, turfgrass research, and as an arboretum.
+The Sunshine Course, built in May 2002, services the CDGA through the CDGA Foundation, turfgrass research, and as an arboretum.
 The course features three par-3 holes, a chipping and putting green and the I*Mag*Jen Clubhouse.
 For more information about the Sunshine Course, click here.